Pharmaceutical company

 Co-developer; seeking third-party commercialization partner

-For 25 years, drug companies have tried to design medicines that don't just block harmful proteins but destroy them outright.
+For 25 years, drug companies have tried to design medicines that destroy harmful proteins outright rather than blocking them.
 On May 1, the U.S. Food and Drug Administration (FDA) approved the first one.
-VEPPANU, developed by biotech Arvinas and Pfizer, treats a hard-to-treat form of metastatic breast cancer by hijacking the cell's own garbage-disposal system to shred a mutated estrogen receptor that fuels the tumor.

 Lead commercialization partner for the Lyme disease vaccine; planning 2026 FDA submission

 The last Lyme disease vaccine was pulled from the market in 2002 after unfounded safety fears destroyed demand.
-Twenty-four years later, Pfizer and French biotech Valneva announced that their replacement candidate showed 73% efficacy in a Phase 3 trial of over 9,000 participants, and said they will seek Food and Drug Administration (FDA) approval this year with a possible launch in late 2027.
+Twenty-four years later, Pfizer and French biotech Valneva announced that their replacement candidate showed 73% efficacy in a Phase 3 trial of 9,000+ participants.
+They will seek FDA approval this year for a possible 2027 launch.

 Donating antibiotics through 2030